john-science/john-science.github.io/_posts/2015-05-08-smallest-lenses-sony-a7.md

 #### Length

- * The lengths shown include the adapter, if it is not a native FE-mount lens.
+ * The lengths shown include the adapter, if any.

 #### Weight

- * The weights shown do not include the adapter, if it is not a native FE-mount lens.
+ * The weights shown do not include the adapter, if any.

 #### Cost

  * The costs shown are in approximate US Dollars.
- * The costs shown are based on E-Bay and Amazon searches done in early 2015.
+ * The costs shown are based on E-Bay and Amazon searches done in early 2016.
  * The costs shown do NOT include the cost of a mount adapter for non-native lenses.

 ### Comments?